maxdlx/2025_cendas/README.md

 Functionality:

-- do not use an image and position absolute for the tasks, instead canvas elements stacked on each other
+- canvas instead of an image and absolutely positioned tasks
-- layout of course, it's just a demo
+- lack of design due to focus on functionality, remember that I only had 1 day
-- PWA mobile-friendlyness, this version was only tested on Desktop
+- PWA / mobile-friendlyness, this version was only tested on Desktop
 - translations instead of hardcoded strings (buttons/UI)